apache/nuttx/boards/arm/rp2040/raspberrypi-pico-w/README.txt

 - nshsram
     Load NuttX binary to SRAM

 - smp
     Enable SMP mode.
 Both Core 0 and Core 1 are used by NuttX.

+- telnet
+    NuttShell configuration (console enabled in UART0, at 115200 bps) with WiFi client mode and both telnet server and client enabled.

+    In order to use this configuration you must have RaspberryPi's pico-sdk on your build system and have the PICO-SDK-PATH environment variable set with the location of pico-sdk.

+    After loading this configuration use make menuconfig to change the country code in Device Drivers->Wireless Device Support->IEEE 802.11 Device Support and the wireless configuration in Application Configuration->Network Utilities->Network initialization->WAPI
+    Configuration to match your wireless network.

 - ssd1306
     SSD1306 OLED display (I2C) test configuration